alexbilbie/alexbilbie.github.com/_posts/2016-10-14-cant-eat-that.md

 There are a few different companies out there that will happily sell you credit card-sized allergy translation cards at £5-10 per language but in a world where I'm more likely to have my iPhone on me than my wallet I decided an app makes more sense.

 About 18 months ago I took a short iOS Swift course with Treehouse but I never really got into it.
-This time, armed with an actual end goal in mind (always useful when learning new things), I sat down and refreshed my understanding and built an app I've called Can't Eat That.
+This time, armed with an actual end goal in mind (always useful when learning new things), I sat down and refreshed my understanding and built an app I've called [**Can't Eat That**](https://canteatthat.com).

 <figure>
 	<img src="/images/cant-eat-that/home-iphone.jpg" />